-Today, after years of design work, multiple levee system inspections, drilling over 2000 borings along the entire length of the levee system, and submitting thousands of pages and many gigabytes of electronic files of design documentation to the Corps of Engineers, the Council is performing major construction.
-The 100-Year construction is nearing completion, financial plans have been developed and kept updated, and a current project budget demonstrates convincingly that the Council will build the project using only the funds from the dedicated sales tax and have significant funds to utilize towards the 500-Year Authorized Level of Protection.
+Today, after years of design work, multiple levee system inspections, drilling over 2000 borings along the entire length of the levee system, and submitting thousands of pages and many gigabytes of electronic files of design documentation to the Corps of Engineers, the Council has completed the 100-Year construction.
+The Council has built the project, using only funds from the dedicated sales tax and has significant funds to utilize towards the 500-Year Authorized Level of Protection.